jeevan1133/Spring-Cloud-Config/README.md

 ### Services Architecture

 All of the requests pass through nginx web proxy.
 These requests are then forwarded to the respective uri.
 The forwarded requests are always logged as they are forwarded to zuul gateway server that filters the request.
-This helps to provides capabilities for dynamic routing and monitoring.
+This helps in dynamic routing and application monitoring.

 ![Alt text](https://g.gravizo.com/source/custom_image?https%3A%2F%2Fraw.githubusercontent.com%2Fjeevan1133%2FSpring-Cloud-Config%2Fmaster%2FREADME.md)
 <details>